-It really got me thinking, and sadly came to the conclusion that he was absolutely right, and as conversational it is to admit, The truth will not actually set me free.
+It really got me thinking, and sadly came to the conclusion that he was absolutely right, and as controversial it is to admit, the truth will not actually set me free.
 My truth is just mine.

 The truth is allusive and subjective and never absolute.
 The truth is our personal interpretation of it.
 The more we believe in our truth and disagree with others who see it differently, the more it tells us about who we actually are.